List of Hillsong worship leaders: Darlene Zschech

 Darlene Zschech is arguably the most well-known of Hillsong's musicians.
 She is the former worship pastor (1995–2007) and the longest-serving member of Hillsong's worship team.
 She and her husband, Mark, became the new senior pastors of Hope Unlimited Church on the Central Coast of New South Wales.
-She continues, however, to be part of Hillsong Church and remains a key member of the church's senior leadership team alongside Hillsong's senior pastors Brian and Bobbie Houston.
+She continues, however, to be part of Hillsong Church and remains a key member of the church's senior leadership team alongside Hillsong's former senior pastors Brian and Bobbie Houston.
 Zschech continues to lead worship at key Hillsong events throughout the year, including being a part of the executive team for the Colour Your World Women's Conference and the annual Hillsong Conference, while also continuing to lead tours with the Hillsong Team around the world.
-Darlene still remains the Senior Lead Vocal on all of Hillsong's annual Live Albums and many other Hillsong songs, including recently Hillsong's newest single "It is Well with My Soul", a remake of the traditional hymn with all the proceeds going towards the victims of the 2011 Queensland Floods.
-Darlene also continues to host the Creative Worship stream at Hillsong Conference, and has written over 80 songs of praise and worship that have been published by Hillsong Music alone.
+She still remains the senior lead vocal on all of Hillsong's annual live albums and many other Hillsong songs, including Hillsong's single "It is Well with My Soul", a remake of the traditional hymn with all the proceeds going towards the victims of the 2011 Queensland Floods.
+Zschech also continues to host the Creative Worship stream at Hillsong Conference, and has written over 80 songs of praise and worship that have been published by Hillsong Music alone.

 Geoff Bullock

 Geoff Bullock wrote most of the songs on the earlier albums.
-He was the original Worship Pastor of Hillsong but was replaced by Darlene Zschech after he left Hillsong in the mid-1990s.
+He was the original worship pastor of Hillsong but was replaced by Darlene Zschech after he left Hillsong in the mid-1990s.

 Miriam Webster

 Miriam Webster has written many songs and has appeared on Hillsong albums since 1997.
 She has been featured as the lead vocal for several songs alongside Darlene Zschech.
-She has recently relocated to minister in the United States but also sang in a Medley of Classic Hillsong songs at the 25th anniversary celebrations of Hillsong Conference.
+She relocated to minister in the United States but also sang in a medley of classic Hillsong songs at the 25th anniversary celebrations of Hillsong Conference.